 According to the SAMSA,” In the clinical setting, syndromes of acute intoxication with hallucinations, delusions, agitation, and violence are the most pressing problems.”
 In these instances, the user and those around them are vulnerable when the person loses touch with reality and the lasting imprints of things gone dramatically wrong is usually what gets enough attention to the need of treatment for ketamine psychosis.

 Ketamine trips are typically dose dependent and last around 2 hours, but, repeat administrations, dosage elevations, injection, and the abuse of other substances are common and can dramatically change the course of events during any attempt to detox.
-Detox safety in a controlled and tranquil environment with limited stimuli to agitate the individual, around the clock professional observations, and access to medical and psychiatric interventions as needed is important.
+Detoxing in a controlled and tranquil environment with limited stimuli to agitate the individual, around the clock professional observations, and access to medical and psychiatric interventions as needed is important.

 In extreme cases, the person may need to be restrained or isolated for protection of the user as well as others in their contact with medications such as benzodiazepines, anti-depressants, or anti-psychotic medications to counter the extreme conditions of the ketamine psychosis and stabilize the person physically and psychologically.